ibm-cloud-docs/containers/cs_cli_reference.md

 ### bx cs alb-configure --albID ALB_ID [--enable][--disable][--user-ip USERIP]
 {: #cs_alb_configure}

-Enable or disable a application load balancer (ALB), also called the Ingress controller, in your standard cluster.
+Enable or disable an application load balancer (ALB), also called the Ingress controller, in your standard cluster.
 The public application load balancer is enabled by default.

 **Command options**: